 All classes are taught by Ferrum College faculty through the Ferrum College campus.

 A majority of the courses offered do not require prerequisites and are appropriate

 for students entering their second or third semester of college.
 There are no additional

 tuition or room/board costs attached to the E-Term session.
 (If a student wishes to

 take more than the required E-Term course, tuition and room/board costs will be applicable.)

-Any costs for travel, lab cost, etc. in an E-Term course will be listed with the course
+Any costs for travel, laboratory, etc. in an E-Term course will be listed with the

 Currently enrolled/full-time students will register for E-Term courses when they pre-register